TommyKloosterman/startup/README.md

 Ive learned about endpoints from the new implementation of the simon application

 Ive learned that login information is important to make secure and safe for user privacy

+WebSocket is usefull for comunicating to a server in real time without having to wait for the server to srespond which is good for something that requires communication of users